GEO-Protocol/Documentation/client/tutorials/2-first-steps-2-nodes-topology/README.md

 </p>

 Node `A` reports success as well!
 Awesome! <br/>
-As we can see, the basic mechanics works well and now it is time to go more complex topologies and cases.
+As we can see, the basic mechanics works well and now it is time to go to more complex topologies and cases.